cmsc426/cmsc426.github.io/project3.md

 <a name='system_overview'></a>
 ## Implementation Overview

-Download the code and data <a href="https://www.dropbox.com/s/32fa11l5pnakcph/CMSC426_P3.zip"> here </a>
+Download the starter code and data <a href="https://www.dropbox.com/s/32fa11l5pnakcph/CMSC426_P3.zip"> here </a>

 A brief description of each step (you'll implement the steps **in bold**):